Hello there!

 Control

-Offers precise management of permissions within a system, administrators specify exactly what actions a user or role can perform on given resources.
-Individuals are given access only to the data and tasks they're authorized for, fine-tuning who can do what within a system.
+Offers precise management of permissions within a system, by allowing administrators to specify the exact actions each user or role can perform on a given resource.

 What is Granular Access Control?

-Administrators can set specific permissions for different system parts, ensuring no single user has too much access or power.
-For example, this means a user might be stopped from viewing certain data and making changes to tasks.
+Granular access control is an important component under Identity and Access Management (IAM) and Privileged Access Management (PAM).
 In simple terms, granular access control acts as a safety net.
 It separates those who can see or modify data from those who can carry out tasks.
 This strengthens security and clearly defines roles within an organization or system.

 Additionally, through role-based capabilities, PAM limits actions users can undertake on remote applications, including SSH, RDP (Remote Desktop Protocol), and database systems.
 This strategy effectively reduces standing privileges, ensuring users can only execute operations specifically provisioned to them.